 This is part two: save up a nest egg or a "freedom fund" while you're on the job, if you can.
 Cobble together several different income streams (bartending, teaching, coaching, waitressing, and many other side hustles kept me in positive cash streams).

 When I started my first job after school, I actually made less than the cost of my rent and loans.
 In order to make it work, I picked up two side jobs: teaching swim lessons on the weekends and tutoring high school students in the evenings after work by posting an advertisement on Craigslist as a geometry and algebra tutor.
 That extra $200 a week was my savings and food budget, and I was able to save a little bit each month—and eat.
+To get started on your next project, create a freedom fund.

 After a year, I had saved $4,000 on the side from little side jobs.
 It was just the cushion I needed for the next step: several months where I used that same night and weekend time to concentrate on tweaking my side business endeavors.
 Soon I started making thousands of dollars on the side.